 Nature Camp seeks to foster a deep and abiding connection with the natural world, to instill a commitment to wise stewardship of the Earth and its natural resources, and to inspire a lifelong love of learning—for all of our participants, regardless of race, ethnicity, religious beliefs, sexual orientation, or gender identity and expression.
-Throughout our nearly 80-year history, including 70 years at our current location in the Big Mary’s Creek valley of Rockbridge County, Nature Camp has housed campers primarily in two large bunkhouses, designated simply the Girls’ Bunkhouse (GBH, comprising Shenandoah and Southwest, separated by a central hall) and the Boys’ Bunkhouse (BBH, comprising Tidewater and Piedmont, also with a hall in between).
-For the past four or more decades, the wing of the Staff House (or office building) has also been used as a de facto annex to the GBH, with accommodations of up to an additional 10 girls.
+Throughout our 80-year history, including 70 years at our current location in the Big Mary’s Creek valley of Rockbridge County, Nature Camp has housed campers primarily in two large bunkhouses, designated simply the Girls’ Bunkhouse (GBH, comprising Shenandoah and Southwest, separated by a central hall) and the Boys’ Bunkhouse (BBH, comprising Tidewater and Piedmont, also with a hall in between).
+For at least four decades, the wing of the Staff House (or office building) has also been used as a de facto annex to the GBH, with accommodations of up to an additional 10 girls.

-While this strictly binary housing arrangement has generally been satisfactory, it is no longer an adequate model, nor does it reflect or conform to the diversity of the camper population we now serve.
+While this strictly binary housing arrangement was generally been satisfactory, it is no longer an adequate model, nor does it reflect or conform to the diversity of the camper population we now serve.
 While binary options may be sufficient for the majority of participants, a non-trivial percentage of campers now identify as non-binary or gender fluid, and creating a space in which all campers and staff can feel affirmed, accepted, supported, and safe should be as fundamental a part of our mission as providing opportunities for learning, growth, and fun.

 In 2019 we began inviting campers to share their pronouns during introductions that happen on a daily basis at camp, and the following year the camper application explicitly included a place to provide that information.
 This past summer we ended the practice of gendered election of emcees for the camper talent show and Best All-Around Campers at the end of each session.
 More than ten percent of campers in 2021 identified as non-binary, and this has led us to develop a third housing option for campers who would prefer mixed-gender housing or who do not identify with either of the traditional binary genders of female and male.
 The majority of campers will continue to reside in the two large, same-gender bunkhouses, but beginning in 2022 we will use one or both rooms of one wing of the Staff House for gender-inclusive housing.
 On the application prospective campers may indicate whether they would like same-gender housing or gender-inclusive housing or if they have no preference.